 10.1 Either Party may terminate the Agreement with immediate effect by giving the other Party written notice if the other Party:

 (a) breaches any material term, condition or provision of the Agreement or any material provision required by law or persistently breaches any lesser term, condition or provision, and fails to remedy the breach within thirty days of written notice; or

 (b) ceases to carry on as a business,, or receives a court order or passes a resolution for winding-up (other than for the purpose of solvent amalgamation or reconstruction), or is declared insolvent; or initiates any arrangement or composition with its creditors; or has a liquidator, receiver, administrator, administrative receiver, manager, trustee or similar officer appointed over any of its assets; or is deemed by any relevant statutory provisions to be unable to pay its debts.

-10.2 Within thirty days of the date of termination Customer is solely responsible for: arranging any replacement of the Services, returning all software and documentation received from Supplier and backing up all its affected systems and data from platforms provided as part of the Services.
-At any time after thirty days from the date of termination, Supplier may disable the Services and delete any copies of Customer information and data within its control.
+10.2 Within five days of the date of termination under clause 10.1 Customer is solely responsible for: arranging any replacement of the Services, returning all software and documentation received from Supplier and backing up all its affected systems and data from platforms provided as part of the Services.
+At any time after five days from the date of termination, Supplier may disable the Services and delete any copies of Customer information and data within its control.
 Following the expiry of this thirty day period Supplier shall terminate the Service.

-10.3 All rights and obligations of the Parties under the Agreement, will automatically cease upon termination except for such rights of action that accrue prior to termination and any rights or obligations under the Agreement or at law, which expressly or by implication come into or continue in force upon termination.
+10.4 All rights and obligations of the Parties under the Agreement, will automatically cease upon termination or the end date of the Customer’s Service Period except for such rights of action that accrue prior to termination and any rights or obligations under the Agreement or at law, which expressly or by implication come into or continue in force upon termination.